 An overview of issues, perspectives and concerns of importance to information professionals and the discipline of library and information science.
 An introduction to different information environments; and a consideration of the social, political, economic, cultural, historical, and intellectual contexts of information.

 Theory and practice of finding and using basic information sources and question negotiating techniques in information providing contexts, including libraries and information centres.
 Appropriate and effective ways of providing personal assistance to users in pursuit of information.
+Introduction to the principles and practices of searching.

 This course provides an introduction to qualitative and quantitative research methods.
 Topics covered include: the research process from finding a researchable question through data gathering and analysis to dissemination of results; qualities of well-designed research; ethical considerations in research; and basic concepts and techniques in qualitative and quantitative data analysis.